orstavik/JoiComponents/book/chapter4/Pattern2_HelicopterParent.md

 always pair the HelicopterParent with a HelicopterChild that has developed techniques and builtin methods to handle and *mainly contain* the well-meaning, but meddling parental interference.

+The HelicopterParentChild pattern usefulness increases with:
+1. the complexity of custom functionality of the parent or child (UIX, event handling, etc.),
+2. the quantity of template and/or style in parent or child, or
+3. special case treatment of different children based on their content, type and/or position in the collection.

 ((HTML collections that handles a group of items (children) *of predefined quantity* can use named slots.))

 ## Example 1: custom OL + LI